cheesehero112/chihiro.snider.io/README.md

 This is a [Next.js](https://nextjs.org/) portfolio site bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-It is deployed using Vercel.
+It is deployed using Vercel, allowing a CI/CD pipeline.
+All changes pushed to main branch will automatically be built and deployed.

 Tech Stacks:
-React, Next.js, TypeScript, Chakra.ui
+React, Next.js, TypeScript, Chakra.ui, Vercel

 ## References